From shopping on Messenger, WhatsApp to Instagram, Facebook is revolutionizing the way companies market and sell their products online.

-With more retailers than ever seeking to expand their digital presence, social commerce is becoming one of the most powerful tools in an online retailer’s arsenal.
+With more retailers than ever before seeking to expand their digital presence, social commerce is becoming one of the most powerful tools in an online retailer’s arsenal.

 Facebook, which owns Messenger, WhatsApp and Instagram, is the undisputed leader in social commerce.
 This year the company introduced various new features for its applications, designed to help businesses improve the way they connect with their customers online.